 The other day, we visited our local farmer’s market, and my children literally did a happy dance as we were buying local apples, knowing I was going to come home and make my crock pot applesauce for them, as I have done each year since my oldest was about 2 years old.
 Believe me, other than my family, there is no one else I’d spend that kind of time preparing so many apples for such a small yield.
 They inhale it!
 But it’s a wholesome, healthy treat that is creating a powerful memory for them.
 So I’ll keep peeling and chopping away…

-- 24 apples (enough to fill Crock Pot almost to the top)
+- 24 apples (or enough to fill Crock Pot to the top)

 - 1/4 - 1/2 t. cinnamon (a little goes a long way)